polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 ### `get()` Message

-When we initialized the contract we set the initial value of the `flipper` to `false`.
+When we initialized the contract, we set the initial value of the `flipper` to `false`.
 We can confirm this by calling the `get()` message.

-Since we are only reading from the blockchain state (we're not writing any new data) we can use the `--dry-run` flag to avoid submitting an extrinsic.
+Since we are only reading from the blockchain state (we're not writing any new data), we can use the `--dry-run` flag to avoid submitting an extrinsic.

 ```bash